7wingfly/Kuber/README.md

 ```

 ---
-Kuber can be exited at any time using the `/q` or `/quit` commands.
+Kuber can be terminated at any time using the `/q` or `/quit` commands.
 For a list of available commands use `/?` `/help`, you will see the following

 ```
 Available Kuber commands: